mjuraschik/pwa-kit/packages/commerce-sdk-react/README.md

 )
 ```

 > **Note:** The `CommerceApiProvider` will automatically wrap each client in `apiClients` with `transformSDKClient`, using a default transformer that injects headers and fetch options from the provider props.
-You must use props passed to `CommerceApiProvider` for setting custom headers and fetch options. `transformSDKClient` will merge headers and options passed in as props with the default values.
+You must use props passed to `CommerceApiProvider` for setting custom headers and fetch options. `transformSDKClient` merges headers and options passed in as props with the default values.

 ### API Reference